-Warren Buffett, chairman of the board and CEO of Berkshire Hathaway, in September 2013.
+Warren Buffett, chairman of the board and CEO of Berkshire Hathaway, which made a big purchase on Monday.

 More than 30,000 people are just getting back from Omaha, the site of this year's superbowl of capitalism, otherwise known as the annual meeting of Warren Buffett's Berkshire Hathaway company.
 One single Class A stock in Berkshire Hathaway costs $192,000, although there is the economy model, the Berkshire Class B for $128 this morning.
 Buffett emphasized that big acquisitions, not clever investing in stocks, is the way forward for Berkshire.
 Michael de la Merced who writes for the New York Times Dealbook section sat through Buffett-Palooza, and joined us to discuss.